 Cork is a versatile material used in lots of different products, from bottle stoppers to baseballs, and – yes – flooring.
 It’s resilient, retains heat, and has both sound mitigating and anti-microbial properties – a.k.a., it’s quiet and clean!

-Cork floors have been around for over 100 years, and have seen an uptick in popularity thanks to improved visuals and its reputation as a green flooring option.
+Cork flooring comes in cork sheets and has been around for over 100 years.
+There has been a huge uptick in popularity of cork flooring and cork sheets thanks to improved visuals and its reputation as a green flooring option.
 If you’re curious to learn more about this sustainable, springy floor, read on!

 Harvested from the bark of the cork oak tree, cork isn’t exactly hardwood, though it is a natural product made from tree parts.
 It’s harvested every nine years, usually in the Mediterranean.
 The floors are made from the bark that’s left over from the wine bottle cork-making process.